Programmer25X/CSGO2-Inspired-Environment/README.md

 ## Features
 - A 3D city environment, which the player can explore.
-- Lighting and a skybox for immersion and visibility.
 - Use of textures, assets and materials to convey a sense of realism.
+- - Lighting and a skybox to further enhance immersion and visibility.
+- Post-processing effects to create the player's field-of-vision (FOV)